Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in North Nowra - Bomaderry shows that there are currently 259 active transport stops operating in the area.
-These stops offer a mix of train and bus services, with a total of 56 individual routes running through them.
-Together, these routes facilitate 3,484 weekly passenger trips.
+The analysis of public transport in North Nowra - Bomaderry indicates that there are currently 259 active transport stops operating in the area.
+These stops offer a mix of train and bus services, with 56 individual routes collectively providing 3,484 weekly passenger trips.
+The accessibility of these transport services is rated as excellent, with residents typically located just 145 meters from the nearest stop.

 Frequently Asked Questions - Transport